sunsingerus/site-sunsingerus/_posts/2018-02-04-how-to-archive-git-repo.md

 As we can see, archive contains repo without .git dir.

-Sometimes we'd like to have repo inside a folder.
-In this case use <code>--prefix=folder/</code>. <strong>IMPORTANT: / is important - in case it is omitted we'd have all file names prefixed with folder - not a directory</strong>
+Sometimes we'd like to have archived repo inside a folder.
+This is convenient when archive is extracted and all files are located inside separate folder, not in current folder.
+In this case use <code>--prefix=folder/</code> option. <strong>IMPORTANT: / is important - in case it is omitted we'd have all file names prefixed with folder - not a directory</strong>
 <pre>
 git archive --format=tar.gz --prefix=v1.1/ HEAD > /tmp/2.tgz
 </pre>